AydiX/Web-App/README.md

-Challenge 1: Web App with Image-Upload
+# Challenge 1 – Web Application with Image Upload

-Build a web application that allows users to upload and delete pictures.
-You can use any public resources.
-The following tasks are required:
+This project is a simple web application built with **Java Spring Boot** and **HTML**, allowing users to upload and delete images.
+It was created as part of Challenge 1.

-● The web application must have a function to upload and delete images.
-● A GitHub project must be created for this web application, and the code must be shared.
+## 🚀 Features
+- Upload images through the web interface
+- Delete previously uploaded images
+- Display uploaded files
+- Basic validation
+- Access control (IP whitelisting)

+## 🔐 IP Whitelisting
-● A whitelisting function must be implemented that allows access to the web application only from our VPN IP address: 20.218.226.24
+Access to the web application is strictly limited to the following VPN IP address:

-At the end, you must provide a valid URL where we can access the application and test uploading and deleting our pictures.
-If there are any issues or problems with setting up the web application, please send us your application directly and we will test it locally.
+**20.218.226.24**

+Only requests coming from this IP are allowed to access the application.
+This restriction can be configured or modified in the application’s security layer (e.g., filter, interceptor, or Spring Security config).

+## 🗂️ Technology Stack
+- Java 17+
-This program was created using Java Spring Boot and HTML.
+- Spring Boot
+- HTML / CSS
+- Maven
+- Thymeleaf (optional)
+- Local file storage for images